dssg/tyra/README.md

 4. `npm run build` to initially create the bundled javascript file

+### Troubleshooting

+Sometimes node and npm versions from package managers are ancient and need to be upgraded before installation will work.

+To upgrade node to the latest stable version:

+1. `sudo npm cache clean -f`

+2. `sudo npm install -g n`

+3. `sudo n stable`

+To upgrade npm:

+1. `sudo npm install npm@latest -g`

 ### During development
 `npm run start` will start a webpack '--watch' command that watches your javascript and compiles it to webapp/static/output.js.
 The initial startup will probably take 10-15 seconds, but every time you save a javascript file the recompilation will be much quicker.